-I am a PhD (Epidemiology) candidate with an interest in global health.
-I am particularly interested in using novel statistical techniques to assess the efficacy and effectiveness of HIV/Tuberculosis treatment and prevention programs in Sub-Saharan Africa.
+I am a PhD candidate with interests in HIV/AIDS and causal inference.
+I am interested in novel statistical techniques aiming to improve transportability of average treatment effects across different populations/environments.

 Honors & Awards

 Bachelor of Science, University of Cape Town, Chemistry & Molecular Cell Biology

 Breastfeeding mitigates the effects of maternal HIV on infant infectious morbidity in the Option B+ era: A multicenter prospective cohort study.